You Can Help

 Never underestimate the power of a constituent’s letter.
 A constituent’s letter can be very powerful and personal letters show that you really care about the issue.

 We encourage you to contact your legislators at both their local offices and their offices in Washington, DC.
-Contact information for local offices can be located on members’ web sites, accessible through the below House and Senate portals.
+Contact information for local offices can be located on members’ web sites, accessible through the House and Senate portals below.

 Postal mail to the U.S. Congress has slowed down considerably after increased security.
 Please note the process for mail delivery to members of Congress.
 Correspondence: